 Daily practice outperforms infrequent sessions

 Ten minutes of reading aloud every day produces more measurable fluency gains than a one-hour weekly session.
-Phonics decoding pathways strengthen through daily repetition.
-If your Jaipur child attends a reading centre once a week but reads nothing in between, five out of seven practice days are lost entirely.
+Decoding pathways strengthen through daily repetition, not intensity.
+A Jaipur child who travels across town to a Vaishali Nagar centre once a week, then opens no book until the next visit, loses five of seven practice days — and the weekly fee buys far less than the gentle Jaipur price tag suggests.

 Every mispronounced word needs immediate correction